 No matter what Capitol Reef hiking trail you take you will love the views you see and may even see some big horned sheep on some trails.

-→ The Capitol Reef Resort is the place we stay!
+Capitol Reef Resort – this is where we stay!
 Make it a unique experience and stay in a teepee or covered wagon!

 Zion National Park